 Life expectancy is the period of time the plaintiff may reasonably be expected to live.
-The life expectancy tables are in evidence.3 They show that for someone of the plaintiff's present age, (state present age), his life expectancy is (state expectancy) years.4 his habits.5
+[The life expectancy tables are in evidence.]
+[The court has taken judicial notice of the life expectancy tables.]3 They show that for someone of the plaintiff's present age, (state present age), his life expectancy is (state expectancy) years.4

-In determining the plaintiff's life expectancy, you will consider not only these tables, but also all other evidence as to his health, his constitution and
+In determining the plaintiff's life expectancy, you will consider not only these tables, but also all other evidence as to his health, constitution and habits.5